-- Your return to work is in Covered Employment, and - You meet the 1,000 hour requirement to earn a Pension Credit.
+- You return to work in Covered Employment, and - You work 1,000 hours in consecutive months.

 Termination of a Disability Benefit

 If you are receiving a Disability Benefit and return to any type of work, your benefit will be terminated.
 Unlike a Retirement Benefit that allows you to work less than 40 hours in a calendar month in the electrical industry, you cannot work at all when receiving a Disability Benefit.